Audi A6 e-tron: North America

 The A6 will be available with both rear-wheel drive and quattro all-wheel drive powertrains in the U.S., while only the latter will be offered in Canada.
 The Avant wagon body style is not offered on either the A6 or S6.
 Features such as camera-powered virtual side mirrors and complex turn signal animations are not available due to differing regulations, and are replaced with conventional mirrors and less complex turn signals.
 Adaptive matrix LED headlights and illuminated Audi logo in the grille are available in Canada but are not offered in the U.S.

 Pricing information was released on March 12, 2025 with sales expected to begin in the summer that year.

 Europe

 The A6 is initially exclusively available with the rear-wheel drive powertrain and 100 kWh battery, with the S6 being the only way to access all-wheel drive.
 The smaller 83 kWh battery and quattro variants became available in late October 2024.

 China

-The Chinese market will receive a long wheelbase version called the A6L e-tron.
+The Chinese market will receive a long wheelbase version called the A6L e-tron at Auto Shanghai 2025.